giuseppe-mazzeo/stranger-things/README.md

 <br>

-## Funcionalidades
+## Features

-- Loader animado inspirado na identidade visual de Stranger Things
+- Animated loader inspired by the visual identity of Stranger Things
-- Efeito parallax aplicado a elementos da página
+- Parallax effect applied to page elements
-- Animações sincronizadas com o scroll utilizando GSAP ScrollTrigger
+- Scroll-synchronized animations using GSAP ScrollTrigger
-- Aparição e desaparecimento progressivo de textos e imagens
+- Progressive appearance and disappearance of text and images
-- Transições suaves entre secções
+- Smooth transitions between sections
-- Carrossel infinito no rodapé
+- Infinite carousel in the footer
-- Design responsivo para dispositivos móveis, tablets e desktops
+- Responsive design for mobile devices, tablets, and desktops
-- Interface temática inspirada na série Stranger Things
+- Thematic interface inspired by the Stranger Things series

 <br>

-## Aprendizados
+## Learnings

-Durante o desenvolvimento deste projeto pratiquei:
+During the development of this project, I practiced:

-- Criação de animações complexas com GSAP
+- Creating complex animations with GSAP
-- Utilização do plugin ScrollTrigger
+- Using the ScrollTrigger plugin
-- Técnicas de Parallax
+- Parallax techniques
-- Otimização da experiência visual do utilizador
+- Optimizing the user's visual experience
-- Organização de projetos front-end
+- Front-end project organization
-- Desenvolvimento de layouts responsivos
+- Developing responsive layouts
-- Aprofundar ideias de criação de imagem usando Figma e Photoshop
+- Expanding image design and creation concepts using Figma and Photoshop

-## Autor
+## Author

-Projeto desenvolvido por Gustavo Campelo.
+Project developed by Gustavo Campelo.

 🔗 [YouTube](https://www.youtube.com/@gucampelo)